We all know the American dream: life, liberty, and the pursuit of the best 4th of July celebration.

 Stumped on where to start for your specials?
-Here’s the top 10 4th of July restaurant specials to get you started.
+Here are the top 10 4th of July restaurant specials to get you started.

 Sixty two percent of Americans will attend a picnic this 4th of July weekend, why not make it yours?
 If you have access to an outdoor space, make use of it!
-Bring the picnic feel to your customers.
+Bring the picnic to your customers.
 They get to relax while you take care of all the cooking.

 Throw some food specials that scream “USA!” on your menu to celebrate.
 While hot dogs are one of the most iconic 4th of July foods – with Americans consuming 150 million each Independence Day weekend – consider some other iconic American foods like some delicious mac and cheese.
 You can even change these classics depending on your restaurant concept.